spring-jdbc-crud/simplejdbcmapper/README.md

 ```

 ### 4.Using multiple queries to populate relationships.
-The Relationship api is agnostic of the source of the data.
+The [RelationshipMapper](https://spring-jdbc-crud.github.io/simplejdbcmapper/javadoc/io/github/simplejdbcmapper/relationship/RelationshipMapper.html) is agnostic of the source of the data.
 Results from multiple queries can be used to populate relationships.
 - Order paginated list       - 1st query
 - OrderLine has one Product  - 2nd query to get the corresponding OrderLine and Product for the orders